Skip to main content

 Are prebiotics in Seed bad for IBS-C and IBS-D?

 Not necessarily.
-While some prebiotics can cause issues in IBS, Seed uses Punicalagins from Pomegranate, not standard fermentable fibers that trigger severe bloating.
-This guarantees delivery to the colon without upper GI distress.
+While some prebiotics can cause issues in IBS, Seed uses Punicalagins from Indian Pomegranate—a non-fermenting polyphenol prebiotic rather than standard fermentable fibers.
+This design is intended to support colonic delivery without the upper GI distress that typical prebiotic fibers can cause.

 For our full comparison, read Seed vs Ritual Probiotic: Which is Better in 2026?